-The Group has two operating segments in 2016 and only one operating segment in 2015 and 2014.
+The Parent Company has two operating segments in 2016 and only one operating segment in 2015 and 2014.
 Gaming segment pertains to casino operations while non-gaming pertains to hotel operations.
-Management monitors the operating results of its operating segments for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on net income or loss and is measured consistently with the total comprehensive loss on the consolidated financial statements.
-The Group's asset-producing revenues are located in the Philippines (i.e., one geographical location).
+Management monitors the operating results of its operating segment for the purpose of making decisions about resource allocation and performance assessment.
+Segment performance is evaluated based on net income or loss and is measured consistently with the total comprehensive income on the financial statements.
+The Parent Company's asset-producing revenues are located in the Philippines (i.e., one geographical location).
 Therefore, geographical segment information is no longer presented.